Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 snippet: SendAndBlockController

-The controller is sending a message using the instance injected in controller's constructor (`IBus` implementation for NServiceBus Versions 5 and below, `IEndpointInstance` for Versions 6 and above).
+The controller is sending a message using the instance injected in controller's constructor (`IBus` implementation for NServiceBus version 5 and below, `IEndpointInstance` for version 6 and above).
 The code calls the send method, passing in the newly created command object.

 The call registers a callback method that will be called (with this parameter) as soon as a response is received by the server.